geojeff/linelizer/README.md

 This should print a color-coded version of the changelog to the console.
 Scroll back in your terminal window as needed.

-If you would like to search for one or more theme categories, you may run as:

-	node linelizer.js CHANGELOG-SC.md --targets=blue,red,cyan

-or, with the filename also as a parameter, with:

-	node linelizer.js --input=CHANGELOG-SC.md --targets=blue,red,cyan

-A single theme category can be targeted with:

-	node linelizer.js --input=CHANGELOG-SC.md --targets=red

-where the target is given as the color name of the desired theme category.
-Or, targets can be specified as:
+Search targets can be specified as:

     node linelizer.js --input=CHANGELOG-SC.md --targets='statecharts and routes, testing, docs'

-which would match theme categories on category name, not color.
-You can even mix and match, as long as the category names do not contain confusing use of the color names, which are from the node.js colors framework.

-The search method can be a simple first-occurrence method, where the first theme category and the first matching keyword within that category is matched, or it can be exhaustive, where a count is made of all matching keywords within each category, before selecting the winning category.
-The search method can be set with:

-    node linelizer.js CHANGELOG-SC.md --targets=cyan --search=exhaustive
+which would match lines fitting at least partially these theme categories (three of them: statecharts and routes, testing, and docs), and would color-code them according to which category has the most keywords per line, using the colors set per theme category in the themes.js file.

 Command Line Parameters
 -----------------------

 *input*: input filename, e.g. --input=CHANGELOG-SC.md

-*targets*: search string, e.g. --targets=red,blue, or --targets='statecharts and routes, testing'
+*targets*: search string, e.g. --targets='statecharts and routes, testing'

-*search*: search method, e.g. --search=exhaustive

 Contributors
 ------------